jalzreibi/flask-helm-chart/README.md

 # flask-helm-chart
-helm chart for my flask app
+A basic example of a helm chart that deploys a flask-app with a database.

+The flask app code an be found here: https://github.com/jalzreibi/flask-app